konveyor/konveyor.github.io/content/Crane/installation.md

 >- amd64-darwin
 >- arm64-darwin

-2. Run one of the following commands to download the latest version of Crane for the architecture.
+2. Run one of the following commands to download the latest version of Crane for the architecture:

 **amd64-linux.**
 ```